wandb/docs/docs/guides/launch/launch-jobs.md

     distribution: int_uniform
 ```

-For information on how to create a sweep configuration, see [LINK].
+For information on how to create a sweep configuration, see the [Define sweep configuration](../sweeps/define-sweep-configuration.md) page.

 4. Next, initialize a sweep.
 Provide the path to your config file, the name of your job queue, your W&B entity, and the name of the project for the queue, entity, and project flags, respectively.